Commercial Vehicle Officer Selection Process

 - Psychological Examination and Evaluation - A battery of psychological tests, that measure individual responses to law enforcement, behavioral, and societal psychodynamic factors, are administered.
 A contracted clinical psychologist completes the evaluation during a one-on-one interview.

 Budget constraints and the number of vacant openings determine the exact number of applicants who receive a Final Offer of Employment.
 This offer is extended to applicants who successfully completed the medical examination, psychological evaluation, drug screening, and an overall final review.
-Additionally, applicants must sign a three-year commitment contract.
-This contract requires the applicant to remain employed with the Missouri State Highway Patrol for at least three years; otherwise, the applicant must reimburse the Patrol the cost of training and uniform expenses based upon a prorated basis.
+Additionally, applicants must sign a contract that requires the applicant to remain employed with the Missouri State Highway Patrol during the length of the contract; otherwise, the applicant must reimburse the Patrol the cost of training and uniform expenses based upon a prorated basis.

 The Missouri State Highway Patrol is an Equal Opportunity Employer.